 New technology and evolving customer needs are shaping the UX careers of tomorrow

-Once the new kid on the block, UX careers have been around for a while now.
-But as tech and customer needs change, so must UX professionals’.
+Once the new kid on the block, User Experience (UX) careers have been around for a while now.
+But as tech and customer needs change, so must the professionals.
 Here’s our breakdown of some of the key trends in 2019.

 Generalists are still in demand, but so are specialists

 The term ‘UX Designer’ can mean different things at different companies and on different projects.
 It’s often used as a catch-all term to describe a UX generalist with a broad knowledge of the discipline.
 Such generalists are in demand and valued for their ability to adapt to the needs of different projects.
 But specialisation is also valued by companies.

 Information Architects, Content Specialists, Data Scientists, Interface Designers – all these roles can make up a team.
 Whether you are a generalist or a specialist yourself, you’ll need to be able to work with them all.